Skip to main content

 updated_by

-FROM linode.monitor.alert_definitions;
+FROM linode.monitor.alert_definitions

 INSERT examples

 Beta Create a new alert definition for a specific service type.
-Include the appropriate service_type as a path parameter.
-These are referred to as user alerts.
-You need read_only access to the scope for the selected service_type.
+Akamai refers to these as user alerts.
+You need read_only access to the scope for the selected serviceType.
+Check out this workflow for the basics on set up of a destination and a stream to gather logs.

 > 📘